sarweshero/alumini/README.md

 *   **Chats:** Allows users to chat with other users within the portal.
 *   **Maps:** Stores and displays the locations of users on a map.
 *   **NewsRoom:** Provides updates and news from KAHE (Karpagam Academy of Higher Education).
-*   **Eaurnterprenures Section:** Allows entrepreneurs to list their businesses in a business directory.
+*   **Entrepreneur Section:** Allows entrepreneurs to list their businesses in a business directory.

 ## Installation